 Be sure to include Passage Peak on your list of things to do in Hamilton Island.

-VISIT WHITEHAVEN BEACH ON A HALF-DAY TRIP
+VISIT WHITEHAVEN BEACH ON A FULL-DAY TRIP

 Whitehaven Beach is in the heart of the Great Barrier Reef and has been voted the world’s top eco-friendly beach.
 Whitsunday Island’s famous beach stretches for seven kilometers and is washed by swirls of turquoise, blue and green water.
-The sand is 98% pure white silica, which gives it a brilliant, near luminescent color.
+The sand is 98% pure white silica, which gives it a brilliant, near-luminescent color.

 A trip to Whitehaven Beach is not to be missed on your list of things to do when visiting the Whitsundays!

-BOOK NOW → WHITEHAVEN BEACH SAIL & SNORKEL TOUR
+BOOK NOW → WHITEHAVEN BEACH TOUR

 STAY AT REEF VIEW HOTEL